vbotka/ansible-linux-postinstall/README.md

 ## Supported platforms

-This role has been developed and tested with
+This role has been developed and tested in
 * [Ubuntu Supported Releases](http://releases.ubuntu.com/)
 * Armbian 5.90